BACKGROUND IMAGE: stock.adobe.com

 With the release, the company also promotes its Docker on Windows Server professional services expertise for enterprise IT shops that still run Windows Server 2003, which reached the end of Microsoft support in 2015, and Windows Server 2008, which will reach the end of extended support from Microsoft in January 2020.

 Docker launched a general program for legacy apps in 2017, called Modernize Traditional Applications (MTA), but pinpoints Windows Server upgrades with a new Windows Server app migration program, which was added this week.
 The program combines Docker professional services engagements with an app convertor tool and reference architectures to ease Windows containerization.
-Docker was the first to partner with Microsoft for Windows container orchestration in 2014, and it helped develop Windows containers.
+Docker was the to partner with Microsoft for Windows container orchestration in 2014, and it helped develop Windows containers.

 Large enterprise companies in the early stages of Docker on Windows Server projects said the work has gone well, but has not yet reached full production scale.